Thursday, July 21, 2022

 Try a Tub Shield

-A tub shield is one way to get a wet room design feel when you need to work around a tub/shower combo.
-It is a piece of frameless glass that covers the front third of your tub so you can keep the water from spilling out but still achieve that open feel.
+A tub shield is one way to get a wet room design for a tub/shower combo.
+The shield is a piece of glass that covers the front third of your tub.
+You can keep the water from spilling out but still achieve that open feel.
 Opt for clear glass, frosted, or rainwater finishes.

 Go for a Swinging Door